For many creators and businesses, becoming verified on Instagram is a big milestone.

 If you still can't get approved for a blue check, there are other ways to show your brand's authenticity without it.

-Instagram recommends linking your account to your official website, Facebook page, YouTube channel, or Twitter account to help show you’re the real owner of your brand.
+Instagram recommends linking your account to your official website, Facebook page, YouTube channel.
 Another way to show your authenticity is by creating video content of you or your team behind the scenes.

 Don't stress if you can't get verified